SuperrSonic/WiiMC-GCN/README.md

 You can press Z to view the credits screen, it will also display the available memory.

-The banner screen saver can be a bit confusing to use, you need the artwork viewer enabled, as well as 'cover art on the screen saver' enabled, and you must also be on the video tab, this is the only purpose of the video tab now.
+The banner screen saver can be a bit confusing to use, you need the artwork viewer enabled, as well as 'Screensaver Art' enabled, and you must also be on the video tab, this is the only purpose of the video tab now.

 In the original WiiMC, multiple devices could be mounted at the same time, here it will only mount the first device it finds in the following order: